EricHogue/EricHogue.github.io/_posts/2022-05-23-1-HackTheBox-Walkthrough-Pandora.md

 2021-06-17 21:10:44 - matt - Logon - 127.0.0.1 - Logged in
 ```

-This gave some potential usernames, so I tried to bruteforce the loging.
+This gave some potential usernames, so I tried to brute force the loging.

 ```bash
 $ cat users.txt